tomkaith13/puppyDB/README.md

 # puppyDB
 PuppyDB - an in-memory database that does fast GET,SET,BEGIN, NUMEQUALTO operations.
+Its fast and its still growing - like a puppy.
 Implemented in C++.

 The database should accept the following commands: